abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 `DIV BL` will be the same as `AL: DL = AL / BL` and the remainder will be in the `DX` register.

 ### 5️⃣ `INC` and `DEC` Instructions

-`INC` and `DEC` are as the names suggest increment/decrement a register value by 1. and they are very useful when computing the One's Complement for a binary value which we can use to get the Two's complement for a binary value.
+`INC` and `DEC` are as the names suggest increment/decrement a register value by 1. and they are very useful when computing the One's Complement for a binary value which we can use to get the Two's complement for a binary value which we will see at the end of this section.

-(for the full implementation see section [[#🎯 Important Application]] .

 ```assembly
 ORG 100H